jeffreyadams/atlasofliegroups-docs/tutorial/video_3A/introduction.rst

 :math:`KGB` elements
 ---------------------

-We fix once and for all a Cartan subgroup :math:`H` included in a Borel subgroup :math:`B`.
+In order to talk about all the representations of our group, we fix once and for all a Cartan subgroup :math:`H` included in a Borel subgroup :math:`B`.
 This avoids having to work with different Cartan subgroups and roots and different choices of identifications.
 We will be working with the same Cartan subgroup all the time.

 The choice of Cartan subgroup does not matter.
 We can think of :math:`H` as close to diagonal and :math:`B` upper triangular.